Skip to content

 4. Only click "Trust Folder" after verifying the results are clean

-Why Restricted Mode?
-Watchtower detects threats — but if you trust a workspace first, VS Code may already execute malicious tasks and scripts before the scan completes.
+Why Restricted Mode first?
+If you trust a workspace before scanning, VS Code may already execute malicious tasks and scripts before the scan completes.
 Open untrusted, scan first, trust after.

 Manual scan: Ctrl+Shift+P → Watchtower: Scan Workspace